FrancoisSimon/ExaTrack/README.md

 This repository contains the ExaTrack project which makes the syntesis between our previous tools ExTrack and aTrack.
 The goal of this project is to create an user-friendly tracking analysis tool able to account for multiple states of various types of motions and complex transitions between them.
 More precisely, this tool enable to account for immobile, diffusive, directed and confined motion and for transitions between these types of motion.
 This tool enables scientists to analyse their samples by characterizing the different types of motion and the transition kinetics, as well as labeling their tracks with state probabilities.

+While the main functionalities are already available, additions are to come with updated tutorials and a stand-alone GUI software.

 # Installation with anaconda
 ## To run ExaTrack on CPU with anaconda and spyder IDE: